michihodges/webpack-sass/README.md

   }
 }
 ```
 resets.scss contains code from somebody else.
 Personally, I would not touch reset code, because it is not something I would be changing and altering with any given project.
-Nevertheless, in order to get some practice with the ampersand, everything after the comment section for older browsers that can be nested inside of the `body` rule has been done so and pseudo elements for `blockquote` and `q` have been nested respectively including the use of the ampersand.
+Nevertheless, in order to get some practice with the ampersand, everything after the comment section for older browsers that can be nested inside of the `body` rule has been done so and pseudo elements for `blockquote` and `q` have been nested respectively which includes the use of the ampersand.

 ## Review